The Evolution of Factor Shares, by Loukas Karabarbounis and Brent Neiman

 The table below describes the distribution of first decisions by type: desk reject, reject after review, and revise and resubmit (which includes both minor and major revisions requested).

 Distribution of First Decision Times on 2013 Submissions

 Average days since submission

-Among all the manuscripts with a final disposition in 2012, the acceptance rate was 12%, corresponding to 24 articles.
+Among all the manuscripts with a final disposition in 2013, the acceptance rate was 12%.
 This acceptance rate, comparable to that of other top economics journals, reflects the fact that only submissions of the highest quality are selected for publication in the Review.
 The continuous rise of the Impact factor for the Review (see the next section) is proof of this commitment to constantly improving our standards of publication.